oasiswho/vcfbox/README.md

 ## Acknowledges

-We thank Mingcheng Wang for his generous help for unselfishly providing ideas for python script ExtractedSNPfromVCF.
+We thank [Mingcheng Wang](https://orcid.org/0000-0002-3631-9174) for his generous help for unselfishly providing ideas for python script ExtractedSNPfromVCF.
+We thank [Li He](https://orcid.org/0000-0002-4591-8056) for his guidance and suggestions for this project.